alphagov/govuk-import-export-prototype/guide/import-goods-outside-eu/overview.markdown

    url: '/topic/business-and-self-employed/importing.html'
 ---

-You must declaration when you import goods from a non-EU country or non-EU country via another EU country (if there’s still duty to be paid on them).
+You must declare when you import goods from outside the EU.
+This includes when goods have come via an EU country if there’s still duty to be paid on them.

 You can either: